a-n-j-u-m/Altmetrics-research-analysis/README.md

 # Altmetrics-research-analysis
-Python, SQL, and ML analysis of my research monograph on altmetrics awareness at Dhaka University.
+Python, SQL, and ML analysis of my research monograph on altmetrics awareness at the University of Dhaka.